What is executive function coaching?

 How often do coaching sessions take place?

 Most students find it beneficial to have an EF coach for the full academic year.
-Old habits can be hard to break.
+Old habits will be hard to break.
 It takes time to get into a routine, do it consistently, and become independent with new practices.

 Why a coach vs a tutor?